Score specification reference

 args: if specified, overrides the arguments passed to the container entrypoint.

 variables: the environment variables for the container.
+Container variables support both metadata and resource output placeholders.

 files: the extra files to mount into the container.
+Either content or source must be specified along with target.

 • target: the file path to expose in the container.